Silvia González de León, Mexican, sociologist, editor and photographer.

 First place in the Reserva de la Biósfera Tehuacán-Cuicatlán Photography Contest, Professional Category, México, 2019.

-Grant: Sistema Nacional de Creadores de Arte to carry out photographic projects, México, 2014-2016 and 2019-2022.
+Support from the Sistema Nacional de Creadores de Arte to carry out photographic projects, México, 2014-2016 and 2019-2022.

 Work in collections of the Fototeca Nacional and the Museo de la Ciudad de México.